Breadcrumbs

 Being a Reader, Becoming a Writer

 If you love to read, write, and talk about books, this is the course for you.
-Join a literary community and develop your vocabulary, close-reading, and critical thinking skills through workshops, where you read short stories or novels, respond to them in your journals, and discuss as a class.
-Then learn and practice what professional writers do: decide on topics, gather material, talk about creative choices with your peers, and draft, workshop, and revise works of creative fiction.
-Daily lessons and one-on-one conferences with your instructor will help you learn the art of sentence construction, use of imagery, and more.
-Cooperative learning and constructive criticism are key elements of the course, and detailed responses from your instructor and peers play an essential role in your growth as a reader and writer.
+In this course, we'll form a literary community and develop our vocabulary, close-reading, and critical thinking skills through workshops, where we read short stories or novels, respond to them in our journals, and discuss as a class.
+Then we’ll learn and practice what professional writers do: decide on topics, gather material, talk about creative choices with peers, and draft, workshop, and revise works of creative fiction.
+Daily lessons and one-on-one conferences with the instructor will help students learn the art of sentence construction, use of imagery, and more.
+Cooperative learning and constructive criticism are key elements of the course, and detailed responses from your instructor and peers will play an essential role in your growth as a reader and writer.

 Typical Class Size: 12